mkernik/geodct/geodatabaseTools/README.md

 # Geodatabase Data Curation ArcGIS Toolbox

-This repository contains a collection of python scripts and ArcGIS tools intended to assist preparing geodatabases for archiving or sharing.
+This ArcGIS custom toolbox contains tools intended to help prepare geodatabases for archiving or sharing.

 ### How to use
 * Download or clone this repository folder to your computer